Mark Canha Preview, Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.6 K/9 to lead MLB.

-- The Twins' 3.88 team ERA ranks seventh among all MLB pitching staffs.
+- The Twins' 3.91 team ERA ranks eighth across all league pitching staffs.

-- The right-hander last appeared on Tuesday against the Detroit Tigers, when he went five innings, allowing two earned runs while giving up four hits.
+- In his last time out on Wednesday, the righty tossed four innings against the Detroit Tigers, allowing three earned runs while surrendering seven hits.

-- In 20 games this season, the 28-year-old has put up a 3.40 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .247 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.